eth9n-dev/PetMe/README.md

 # PetMe
 A simple Node.js and React application that allows users to track and manage a collection of all the dog breeds they've ever owned or interacted with.
 The app lets users add, update, and view their dog breed collection in a clean and intuitive interface.
-It provides breed information and allows users to store their personal experiences and notes about each breed.
+It provides breed information and allows users to share their personal list with others!
 # Demo
 Sign in with Google OAuth: